nightwatchjs/nightwatch-docs/guide/mobile-app-testing/running-tests.md

       // More capabilities can be found at https://github.com/appium/appium-xcuitest-driver#capabilities
       browserName: null,
       platformName: 'ios',
-      // `appium:options` is not natively supported in Appium v1, but works with Nightwatch.
+      // `appium:options` is not natively supported in Appium v1,but works with Nightwatch.
-      // If copying these capabilities elsewhere while using Appium v1, make sure to remove `appium:options`
+      // If copying these capabilities elsewhere while using Appium v1,make sure to remove `appium:options`
-      // and add `appium:` prefix to each one of its capabilities, e.g. change 'app' to 'appium:app'.
+      // and add `appium:` prefix to each one of its capabilities,e.g. change 'app' to 'appium:app'.
       'appium:options': {
         automationName: 'XCUITest',
-        // While Appium v1 supports relative paths, it's more safe to use absolute paths instead.
+        // While Appium v1 supports relative paths,it's more safe to use absolute paths instead.
         // Appium v2 does not support relative paths.
         app: `${__dirname}/nightwatch/sample-apps/wikipedia.zip`,
         bundleId: 'org.wikimedia.wikipedia',
         newCommandTimeout: 0,
         // add udid of the device to run tests on.
-Or, pass the id to `--deviceId` flag when running tests.
+Or,pass the id to `--deviceId` flag when running tests.
-        // device id could be retrieved from Xcode > Window > "Devices and Simulators" window.
+        // device id could be retrieved from Xcode > Window > 'Devices and Simulators' window.
         // udid: '00008030-00024C2C3453402E'
       }
     }